 If you request Us to disclose Your Information to an overseas recipient, We will provide You a clear statement explaining the potential consequences of disclosing the Information to the overseas recipient.

-We or organisations acting for Us may contact You from time-to-time about Our products and services.
-Such contact may be via regular mail, email, phone or SMS.
+We or organisations acting for Us may contact You directly about Our products and services.
+Such contact may be via regular mail, email, phone, SMS or social media.